 First, resolution.
 Essentially, this is how many pixels (for screens) or dots (for print) are crammed into an inch of the image.
 Typically, for printing you’ll want 300 dots per inch (dpi), as anything less than this will result in a low-quality image that will look unprofessional and/or cheap.
 Think of the difference between a YouTube video and a Blu-Ray DVD of Planet Earth.
 It matters that much.

 The standards for digital display are changing of late.
 Up until a year or two ago, 72 pixels per inch (ppi) was the baseline for all web images.
-With the evolution of HD monitors and retina display mobile devices, 115 ppi is becoming more common.
-As I saw someone state recently, sites like Pinterest and Tumblr are making a good quality digital image of your book cover more essential than ever.
-People are sharing links and images at an increasing rate, so you want the image others are sharing to be the best it can be.
+With the evolution of HD monitors and retina display mobile devices, 115 ppi became more common, but images at 300 ppi are even better.
+Social media sharing makes a good quality digital image of your book cover more essential than ever.
+People are posting links and images at an increasing rate, so you want the image others are sharing to be the best it can be.
 Resolution is crucial to this, but so is the other side of this coin: image size.

 Personally, I default to 4800×3000 when I’m creating the cover, and then I reduce it when I upload it anywhere.
-This means my clients would give Amazon a 2500×1563 image, usually at (my recommendation) 115 dpi.
+This means my clients would give Amazon a 2500×1563 image, usually at 300 dpi.

 Print sizes are a whole other animal.
-If I’m doing a print cover, generally it will be for someone using a print on demand (POD) service like CreateSpace or Lulu (and others as well).
+If I’m doing a print cover, generally it will be for someone using a print on demand (POD) service like Amazon KDP or IngramSpark, amongst others.
 You absolutely must tell the designer which service you’re using as each has its own templates and requirements for covers.
-Lulu offers a ton of options as you can see here (scroll down to see the list of templates).
-CreateSpace is a bit easier to navigate, as you can see here.
-In this case, all the designer needs to know is interior type, trim size (how big it will be), what color of paper it will be, and how many pages the book is.
+Ingram offers a TON of options for print, including mass-market paperback sizes and hard cover.
+KDP (formerly CreateSpace) is a bit easier to navigate and use, offers free ISBNs, but has fewer options (no hardcover, and nothing smaller than 5.06×7.81 inches.
+In the KDP case, all the designer needs to know is interior type (black and white or color), trim size (how big it will be), what color of paper it will be, and how many pages the book is (see the template options here).

 That last one is CRUCIAL.
 Before you know how many pages a book will be, the interior must first be laid out per site guidelines.
 If you don’t have this yet, the designer cannot create a finished cover for you.
 Number of pages will determine how wide the spine will be.
-Being off a page or two might not ruin the cover, but more than a few and you run into problems.
-This is why cover design should be the last thing you acquire before publishing.
-Yes, the artist can start working on concepts, but not providing this info immediately or very soon after hiring a designer can be frustrating to everyone involved.
+Being off a page or two might not ruin the cover, but more than a few and you run into problems (KDP templates round UP to the nearest 5 pages, so 221 pages would be a template for 225 pages).
+This is why cover design should be one of the last things you acquire before publishing.
+Yes, the artist can start working on concepts, but the print cover CANNOT be completed without the formatting finalized.
 For ebooks, the page count doesn’t matter one lick.
 Hire away.

 Clearly, I don’t mention every option for every type of book or audiobook here, but there are tons of resources out there that go into much more detail.
 Just remember, the key word in “self-publishing” is “self”.
 If this is a world you want to be a part of, there’s a lot to know, but the rewards can be great if you do it right.